mzalota/crabs-video-analysis/README.md

-crabs-video-analysis
+# crabs-video-analysis project

+## Processing Steps
-To process a new video of seefloor execute commands if following order:
+To process a new video of seefloor execute commands if the following order:
 1) detectRedDots.py
 2) detectDrifts.py
 3) manuallyImproveRedDots.py